5 Best Writing Apps for Kids | Best of 2023

 Dictionary.com

-There is so much to love about this app because it can also be accessed offline, which is different from most apps on this list.
+This app can be used offline, which is unique and adds to its appeal.
 This helps kids focus because if the device they are using is constantly pinging with notifications, they will need to learn more quickly.

 Grammarly Keyboard

-Grammarly is one of the most used programs in the world because it helps people of all ages clean up their errors in text.
+Grammarly is popular for helping people of all ages clean up text errors..
 It is used by everyone from working professionals to college or university students and kids.
 Installing this app will correct everything a kid types, whether in messages, social media, or a Google Doc.

-There is a paid and free version of this app, with the paid option offering a plagiarism checker, analysis of tone, and more.
+Two versions of the app exist: free and paid.
+Paid version includes plagiarism checker and tone analysis.
 The free version only offers basic spelling and grammar checks.
-Kids that want this app can download it from the Google Play Store and iOS store.
+Kids that want this app can download it from the Google Play Store and iOS Store.

 Conclusion